demisto/vscode-extension/README.md

 ### Remote Environment (All OS)
 Or you can follow [this guide](https://xsoar.pan.dev/docs/tutorials/tut-setup-env) to configure a fully configured remote development environnement, with `demisto-sdk` and more features preinstalled.

-### Demisto-SDK Path

-The default behavior of the extension when running a demisto-sdk command is to run `demisto-sdk <command>`.
-You can set a different demisto-sdk path (if you want to run always on the same demisto-sdk or when you're using a tool like pipx).
-You can set the `xsoar.demisto-sdk.Path` to the demisto-sdk executable.

-### Auto Linters

-The Cortex XSOAR extension will automatically use the demisto-sdk to lint (code files) and validate (.yml files) your packs.

-To turn on auto-linters in your workspace, set the `xsoar.autoFindProblems.readProblems` setting to `true`.
-To control the auto-lints behaviour:

-* `xsoar.linter.[linter-name].enable`: Whether to enable the auto-lint.
-Default to false.

-* `xsoar.linter.[linter-name].patterns`: Which file patterns (glob) to run with the linter.

-The linters will write its data to the path configured in `xsoar.autoFindProblems.reportPath`, which is also the file that VSCode takes the problems from.

-If you wish to see the process running (or check why it's failing or not working), change `xsoar.linter.showOnSaveTerminal` to `true`.

-### Auto Save

-By default, the extension will automatically save changes made to the integration/automation file made in the webview (opened with *XSOAR: Load Integration/Script*). to disable it, change `xsoar.autoSave` to `false`.

 ## Configure XSOAR connection